-Russian strike on Kharkiv on 7 March: search operations completed, 10 killed, 4 missing – photos
+Russian strike on Kharkiv on 7 March: search operations completed, 11 killed, 4 missing

 STANISLAV POHORILOV — 9 March, 10:51

-Russian strike on Kharkiv on 7 March: search operations completed, 10 killed, 4 missing – photos
+Russian strike on Kharkiv on 7 March: search operations completed, 11 killed, 4 missing

 Search and rescue operations.
 Photo: State Emergency Service

-Search and rescue operations have been completed in the city of Kharkiv at the site where a Russian missile hit a block of flats on 7 March, killing 10 people.
-A day of mourning has been declared in the city on 9 March.
+Search and rescue operations have been completed in the city of Kharkiv at the site where a Russian missile hit a block of flats on 7 March, with initial reports indicating that 10 people had been killed.
+Today, 9 March, has been declared a day of mourning in the city.

 Source: Interior Minister Ihor Klymenko; Kharkiv Mayor Ihor Terekhov; Oleh Syniehubov, Head of Kharkiv Oblast Military Administration